The 10 Best Woods To Make A Workbench

 Should There Be An Overhang Around The Edges Of The Workbench Top?

-A common overhang is 4″ inches (100mm) which be helpful if using clamps to hold things down although this entirely at your discretion.
+A common overhang is 4″ inches (100mm) which be helpful if using clamps to hold things down although this is entirely at your discretion.

 The width of your workbench top should be taken into account when you measure your workspace to make sure you have enough room to move around if you are adding several inches to three of the sides.